INTRODUCING VIVIVI STUDIOS

 Vivivi, the name of the Studio is an Ewe word of the people who live in the Volta Region of Ghana.
 Vivivi literally means ‘little by little” or sweet-sweet-sweet and re-emphasises our mission to develop sweet world music with local and international artists who are interested in finding new ways for West African music to speak to the world.

-Vivivi Live Jam Session is a platform created by the Studio to help professional musicians and students of music to locate other compatible musical friends in the area who want to meet others to practice, jam, form rehearsal groups or start new bands.
+Vivivi Live Jam Session is a platform created by the Studio to help professional musicians and students of music locate other compatible musical friends in the area who want to meet others to practice, jam, form rehearsal groups or start new bands.
 The jam session is held on the first Wednesday of every month.

 Vivivi was the preferred studio of choice for recording Sarkodie, Efya, Stormzy , Jojo Abot and R2bees by the British Broadcasting Corporation, UK (BBC) 1Xtra 'Destination Africa' project in 2015.
+Over the years, our clients have come from the United States, UK, Germany, France, Israel and Greece.

 Vivivi Studios is located in West Legon, Greater Accra and offers a live rehearsal and recording space.
 We are seeking to develop recording and performance projects with local and visiting artists.